Nixa's Fugitt and Eli to wrestle for State championships today

 Fugitt will try to be only the fifth Eagle to capture a gold medal at State.

 The Lady Eagles' Ashlyn Eli advanced to the 103 championship match with relative ease.
-She added to her collection of falls by pinning Haley Robles, of Knob Noster, in 0:19 in the semifinal round.
+She added to her collection of falls by pinning Haley Robles of Knob Noster, in 19 seconds in the semifinal round.
 Eli (35-1) has had three first-period pins at State.

 Ozark 126-pounder Braxton Strick and Nixa 113-pounder Peyton Moore assured themselves of medals by bouncing back from quarterfinal losses and winning two wrestleback matches.
-Strick (46-7) pinned Ayden Dalt, of Libery in :39 in the third round of wrestlebacks.
-Moore edged Ethan Barr, of Columbia Hickman, 6-4 in the third round of wrestlebacks.
+Strick (46-7) pinned Ayden Dalt, of Libery in 39 seconds in the third round of wrestlebacks.
+Moore edged Ethan Barr of Columbia Hickman 6-4 in the third round of wrestlebacks.

 Back to the girls tourney, Nixa's Kirsten Fugitt (125) was pinned in the semifinal round by Nonnie Justice, Harrisonville, in 1:03.